iBoot32/Class-Notes/362/notes/oct16.md

 Basically this `li` instruction is just a shortcut for `addi x10, x0, 10`.

 ### Addressing Mode
 An addressing mode basically defines how an instruction gets operand values.
 We have seen two: **Register addressing**: read value from a reg, and **Immediate addressing**: read value from a constant burned into the instruction.
-ISAs have separate instructions for accessing memory to keep the instruction set simple.
+ISAs have separate instructions for accessing memory to keep the instruction set simple.***Example:*** `add x9, x20, x21`

 ### Some common architectures